Devourdbaba/PRODIGY_CS_04/README.md

 Logs all keystrokes to a text file.

-text file can be found in the same directory as the keylogger.py
+Text file can be found in the same directory as the keylogger.py

+git clone this repository:

 Requirements

 Python 3.x

  `pynput` library